 This month I want to talk about 10 Tips to Improve Your Fundraising Efforts Using Email.

 These tips can be easily implemented across multiple channels, helping your organization effectively reach its donors.
-I see many nonprofits struggling to improve their fundraising efforts because they are unable to get their marketing strategy into high-gear.
-We can help you find creative solutions to your organization’s challenges.
+I see many nonprofits struggling to improve their email fundraising efforts because they are unable to get their marketing strategy into high gear.
+Today, you’ll find creative solutions to your organization’s challenges.

 People want to help, it’s in their nature, but they need to know HOW they’re going to help first.
 Giving donors a solution to a problem they can solve will help them connect to your cause.
 Painting a picture by sharing why donations are needed and conveying a success story will inspire them to give again.
 It’s important to engage them with real-life experiences and know what motivates them to keep giving.